Sarah Biren

 While her mother was able to keep house, shop, and occasionally meet with friends all week, Nicole has only two days a week.

-Fear losing her job
+Fear of losing her job

 No one can take the “job” of motherhood away, no matter the level of performance.
 With Nicole trying to balance this role along with a job that she could be fired from, she can’t enjoy that same sense of security.